TaylorResearchLab/CFDE_DataDistillery/user_guide/CFDE_DataDistillery_UserGuide.md

 RETURN collect(encode_sabs)
 ```

-(the above query should return `["ENCODE.CCRE", "ENCODE.CCRE.ACTIVITY", "ENCODE.CCRE.CTCF", "ENCODE.CCRE.H3K27AC", "ENCODE.CCRE.H3K4ME3", "ENCODE.RBS.150.NO.OVERLAP", "ENCODE.RBS.HEPG2", "ENCODE.RBS.HEPG2.K562", "ENCODE.RBS.K562"]`)
+(the query above should return `["ENCODE.CCRE", "ENCODE.CCRE.ACTIVITY", "ENCODE.CCRE.CTCF", "ENCODE.CCRE.H3K27AC", "ENCODE.CCRE.H3K4ME3", "ENCODE.RBS.150.NO.OVERLAP", "ENCODE.RBS.HEPG2", "ENCODE.RBS.HEPG2.K562", "ENCODE.RBS.K562"]`).

-...or if you want to include multiple SABs from a DCC (this will return `GTEXEXP` and `GTEXEQTL`):
+...or if you want to include multiple SABs from a DCC:
 ```cypher
 MATCH (code:Code) WHERE code.SAB CONTAINS 'GTEX'
 RETURN DISTINCT code.SAB
 ```

+(the query above should return `GTEXEXP` and `GTEXEQTL`).

 #### 2. How can I return a Code node and its Concept node from a specific ontology/dataset, for example an HGNC Code node and its Concept node?
 Every Code node is connected to a Concept node by a 'CODE' relationship: